cs-ed/impacts-LNguyen64/README.md

 3. In what ways does Ethan show empathy for others?

 **Video 2:** [Emma Yang.](https://www.youtube.com/watch?v=7FX9kZigpjc).
 Tell students that Emma Yang, a teenager from New York City, designed an app that would help people living with Alzheimer's disease and their caregivers.
-Alzheimer's is a neurological disease that affects a person’s memory and decreases one’s ability to carry out daily functions.

 After watching the video, have students write brief responses to the following questions.
 Share with their partner before sharing with the class.
 1. Based on what you saw in the video, what skills and qualities does Emma possess that helped her develop her app?
 2. How could an app like Timeless help Alzheimer's patients and their families connect with one another?

 **Day 2:**
-**Invention Process: Turn Your Idea into Reality**

 Ask students if they know what is the invention process?
 Have students watch the [Invention Process](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html).

-Have students take notes of the five steps in the invention process.
 Review common note-taking techniques with student.
-Notes can be words, phrases, or sentences and should represent what students think are the most important aspects of what they see and hear.
+Have students take notes of the five steps in the Invention Process.

 **Invention Process**